 The Apostille-stamp can be acquired from the Irish Department of Foreign Affairs and Trade

 Please note that the birth has to have been registered in the Finnish Population Information System before applying for a passport.
-Please contact the Embassy of Finland by phone, tel.
-(01) 478 1344, or email email@example.com for more information about registering the birth.
+Please contact the Embassy of Finland by email firstname.lastname@example.org or phone, tel.
+(01) 478 1344 for more information about registering the birth.

-All applicants (except children under the age of 12) for passports with and without the microchip are fingerprinted.
-Two (2) fingerprints taken with a fingerprint scanner are required.
+All applicants (except children under the age of 12) for passports are fingerprinted.

 The processing fee for passport must be paid in advance to the Embassy’s bank account.
+The embassy does not accept cash or card payments.
 Current fees are available here.
-Please note that if you would like to receive the new passport by post, you should pay the fee of a registered letter 8 euros at the same time as you pay for the passport.
+Please note that if you would like to receive the new passport by post, you should pay the fee of a registered letter at the same time as you pay for the passport.
 Please note that if the passport cannot be granted, or if it's not collected, the processing fee for passport application remains non-refundable.

 Bank account information: BIC: BOFIIE2D and IBAN Account No: IE69BOFI90149051284015.
 The name of the applicant must be entered in the message field.